pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/compatibility-checks.md

 ##### `additionalProperties`

-When a pact test expectats a response body, it may ask for a subset of what the provider can provide - this is perfectly acceptable.
+When a pact test expects a response body, it may ask for a subset of what the provider can provide - this is perfectly acceptable.
 However it cannot ask for a property not present in the spec - this will cause failure - and is the most common error of this kind.

 For example, if there is an expected property `foo` in your pact file that does not match a schema in the OpenAPI Document, the following error will be displayed: